What is gynecomastia?

 We understand that some of our patients may find that they have suffered for years (or do not think they can currently afford) male breast reduction surgery.
 This is probably not true!
 At Wall Street Cosmetic Surgery, we have developed treatment for gynecomastia with patient cost in mind.
 Our unique laser-assisted methods using local anesthesia in our own surgical facilities all work together to reduce the total costs for patients.
 Additionally, we make it a priority to combine experience, quality treatments and dedication to give patients an affordable cost with the very best results.
 We offer promotional pricing at times throughout the year to help make it even more affordable.

-Patients can expect to pay on average somewhere around $5,800 to $7,800 for male breast reduction surgery, depending upon the extent of correction to be done.
+Patients can expect to pay on average somewhere around $5,200 to $6,500 (after our current $500 discount) for male breast reduction surgery, depending upon the extent of correction to be done.
 Though we do not accept medical insurance as payment for procedures, patients can finance all or part of their treatment cost with our financing options.
 Please do not let price be an obstacle in receiving treatment as soon as possible; we will always work with you to arrive at a price that you can afford!

 Does gynecomastia affect any particular race or ethnic group more than another?